 America can significantly gear up its economy in only one way: by offering work to the under- and unemployed portion of its adult population that is healthy and not institutionalized.
-This non-working segment of the population is surprisingly large –- much larger than the almost 9 and one half million Americans officially labeled as "unemployed" by the Bureau of Labor Statistics (Employment Situation Summary, July 3, 2014) The Bureau only counts those "actively looking for work" as "unemployed".
-The official BLS unemployment rate droped from 6.3 to 6.1% in June which was greeted as great news.
-However, the labor force participation rate — the percent of the working age population that is actually working — is 62.8%, unchanged since April's report.
+This non-working segment of the population is surprisingly large –- much larger than the almost 9.7 million Americans officially labeled as "unemployed" by the Bureau of Labor Statistics (Employment Situation Summary, Aug.
+1, 2014).
+The Bureau only counts those "actively looking for work" as "unemployed".
+The official BLS unemployment rate rose 1% from June to July to 6.2% as more unemployed people sought a job.
+The labor force participation rate — the percent of the working age population that is actually working — is 62.8%, unchanged since April's report.

 There are more than 90 million adult Americans who are not working.
 Many of them are happily retired or caring for their familes.
 But tens of millions are unable to find work, discouraged and have given up.
 Many of them have been pushed out or defined out of the labor pool — seniors and young retirees, minorities, immigrants, the disabled, many of the young, many women, and those who are ill-equipped to compete in today’s job-scarce environment.

 While allowing these many millions of people to work would produce a dramatic increase in the flow of goods and services, it would have the additional benefit of saving both families and governments much of the dependency payments they now make to support those not working.
 It would also sharply reduce the host of destructive social dysfunction costs — ranging from crime to de-motivated students to avoidable illnesses — that America suffers by denying jobs to so many.
 Lowering these costs would also make it possible for America to strengthen her fraying safety nets and make good on social insurance promises — especially since fewer people would still need help.